USI - FAU Double Degree - FAQ

 - July 15 for applicants who are EU citizens (last day for submitting the online application)

-The application for the master program must be submitted online, via the campo portal.
+The application must be submitted online, via the campo portal.

 - Register an account in the FAU-IdM System.